MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_06_explore_sentinel.md

 ### Demo Part 3

 In this part of the demo, you'll show the steps for connecting to a data source.
-Specifically, you'll connect to the Microsoft Defender for Cloud data connector.

-1. In the search box, in the blue bar on the top of the page next to where it says Microsoft Azure, enter **Microsoft Sentinel** then select **Microsoft Sentinel** from the search results.

-1. From the Microsoft Sentinel page, select the workspace you created with the instance of Microsoft Sentinel, **SC900-LogAnalytics-workspace**.
+Many data connectors are deployed as part of a Microsoft Sentinel solution together with related content like analytics rules, workbooks and playbooks.
+The Microsoft Sentinel Content hub is the centralized location to discover and manage out-of-the-box (built-in) content.
+In this step, you'll use the content hub to deploy the Microsoft Defender for Cloud solution for Microsoft Sentinel.
+This solution allows you to ingest Security alerts reported in Microsoft Defender for Cloud.

-1. The first step with Microsoft Sentinel is to be able to collect data.
-From the left navigation panel select **Data connectors**, listed under configuration.
+1. From the left navigation panel, select **Content hub**.

-1. From the Data connectors page, scroll down on the main window to view the extensive list of available connectors.
-In the Search box of the data connectors page, enter **Microsoft Defender for Cloud** then from the list select **Microsoft Defender for Cloud**.
+1. Take a moment to scroll down to see the long list of available solutions and the options to filter the list.
+For this demo, we're looking for **Microsoft Defender for Cloud**.
+Select it from the list.
+In the side window that opens, read the description then select **Install**.
+This solution includes one data connector and one analytics rule.
+It may take a minute to install.
+Select **Manage**.

-1. The Microsoft Defender for Cloud connector window opens.
-Review the description then Select **Open connector page**.
+1. Select the box next to where it says Microsoft Defender for Cloud.
+A window opens on the right side of the page.
+Select **Open connector page**.

+1. Note the configuration instructions.
+Select the box next to the name of the subscription then select **Connect**.
+The status will move to connected.
+The connector is now enabled, although it may take some time for the connector to show up in the data connectors page.

+1. Now view information about the analytics rule.
+From the top of the page (in the breadcrumb) select **Microsoft Defender for Cloud**.
+Select the box next to where it says, "Detect CoreBackUp Deletion Activity from related security alerts".
+In the window that opens you will see information about the rule and what it does.
+You can choose to go through the steps to configure the rule.  **NOTE**: The details of the rule logic are beyond the scope of the fundamentals but you show the type of information that can be configured as part of tje rule.
+    1. Select **Configuration**.
+    1. Select the rule **Detect CoreBackUp Deletion Activity from related security alerts**.
-1. From the Microsoft Defender for Cloud connector page, review the Description on the left side of the window.
+    1. From the window that opens on the right side of the page, select **Create rule**.

-1. The instructions tab in the main window, provides the perquisites.
-Review the instructions and configuration information.
-    The instructions tab in the main window, provides the perquisites.
-Review the instructions and configuration information.
-    1. From the configuration section, select the empty box next to the listed subscription, **MOC Subscription--lodXXXXXXXX** so that a checkmark appears in a blue box, then select **Connect** (the connect option is shown above the search box).
-A Connect window will appear, select **OK**.  in the status column, next to the subscription you should see that status update to Connected.
-Don't worry if you don't see connected status in the window on the left side of the page, do NOT refresh the browser.
-    1. Scroll down on the page and select **Enable** to create incidents automatically from all alerts generated in the connected service.
-    1. Now select the **Next steps** tab on the top of the page, to view recommended workbooks, for this data connector.
-Microsoft Sentinel comes with built-in workbook templates to allow you to quickly gain insights across your data as soon as you connect a data source.
-    1. Select **ASC Compliance and Protection** (Note: ASC or Azure Security Center is now called Microsoft Defender for Cloud).
-This opens the workbooks page.
-On the right side of the screen, review the description then select **Save** from the bottom of the screen then select **OK** to save the workbook to the default location.
-Now select **View saved workbook**.
-    1. In the workspace field, select **SC900-LogAnalytics-workspace**.
-    1. From the top of the workbook page, select **Auto refresh: Off**, then select **5 minutes** and select **Apply**.
+    1. Go through each of the configuration pages, very briefly and high level then select **Review and create**, then select **Save**.

-    1. From the top of the workbook page, select the **Save icon**.
+1. Return to the Sentinel page by selecting **Microsoft Sentinel | Content hub** from the bread-crump at the top of the page, above where it says Analytics rules.

-    1. From the top-left corner of the Workbooks page, above where it says Workbooks, select **Microsoft Sentinel**.
-This returns you to the Overview page.
-You should now see the number 1 above where it says connected, to indicate one active connector (you may need to select refresh).
+1. Call out that by using the content hub, a solution can be easily and quickly deployed.

 1. Keep this page open, as you'll use it in the next task.